OM System OM-3: I tried my older Olympus FL14 flash on my OM-3. It seems like a perfect match both functionally and aesthetically.

 Figure 1.
 This is one of the best illustrations explaining and showing photographers how to control the image sensor.

-Workspace is an example of the negatives of having little knowledge.
+Workspace illustrates the negative effect of a lack of knowledge.
 Only some M43 photographers mastered the unique benefits of working with Workspace.
 For example, the Standard Noise Filter in Workspace is the best option for Olympus RAW files.
 Workspace also lets us share editing and color profiles with fellow photographers.
-We have access to the camera's image settings, the Olympus Image Processor, and the ability to adjust the camera's Gamma Curve in Workspace.
+We also get access to the camera's image settings, the Olympus Image Processor, and the ability to tweak the camera's gamma curve in Workspace.
 For example, it lets us replicate and edit the camera's JPEG look with our PCs.
-Workspace is also the more user-friendly Raw converter for those interested in working with raw files.
+Workspace is also the more user-friendly Raw converter for those interested in learning to work with raw files.

 While the standard noise filter in Workspace is excellent, the new AI noise filter is a game changer.
-No other raw converter is more effective in processing Enhanced Raw Files with Workspace, activating the camera settings in WS, and having the camera's last Live View image while testing the AI noise filter settings.
-For example, I was blown away by the results from my EM1 III when comparing my Canon 6D II to the EM1 III in similar conditions at ISO6400 or ISO12800.
+No other raw converter is more effective in processing Enhanced Raw Files than Workspace.
+With Workspace we can see the camera's final Live View image while testing the AI noise filter settings.
+For example, I was blown away from the results I get with my EM1 III when comparing my Canon 6D II to the EM1 III in similar lighting conditions at ISO6400 or ISO12800.

-What is a Gamma Curve?
+What is the Gamma Curve?
 The photons to electrons graph (Fig. 1) shows the linear nature of image sensors.
-The Gamma function converts this "linear" image data and matches it to the human eye.
-For example, Viewer 3 came with a Gamma function.
-Its weakness was it only had fixed settings.
+The Gamma function converts this "linear" image data to match it to the human eye.
+For example, Viewer 3 had a Gamma function.
+The weakness of this function was it had fixed settings.
 That gave us limited control over shadows & highlights.
-Olympus improved this in Workspace plus more recent Olympus cameras by letting us tweak the Gamma Curve with the Shadows, Highlights, Midtones settings, Workspace Tone Curves, and the different Gradation options.
+Olympus improved this with Workspace as well as more recent Olympus cameras.
+We can now tweak the final Gamma Curve with the Shadows, Highlights, Midtones, Tone Curves (Workspace), and various Gradation options.

-Olympus cameras and WS are integrated solutions with several advantages.
-No other raw converter, except Fuji's, has this level of synergy between the camera and Raw Converter.
-Knowing this, why would any "honest" forum expert give incomplete or negative feedback about Workspace?
+Olympus cameras and Workspace form an integrated solution with many benefits.
+No other raw converter, except Fuji's, offers this synergy between the camera and Raw Converter.
+Knowing this, why would any "honest" forum expert give incomplete or false feedback about Workspace?

 Study this article for more about the Gradation Function.